jorgehenriqueEG/jorgehenriqueEG/README.md

-# Hi there! 👋 I'm Jorge Henrique de Araujo Vitorino (@jorgehenriqueEG)
+# Hi there! 👋 I'm Jorge Henrique de Araujo Vitorino

 👀 I’m interested in:
 HTML, CSS, technology, programming, and system development.
 Currently, I’m focusing on Artificial Intelligence, Machine Learning, and DevOps.
 I have a strong interest in Python, Java, and JavaScript, and I’m always looking to improve my skills in modern software engineering practices.